 Gymnastics and athletics are also taught with an Inter-House and individual Decathlon event taking place annually.

 Weekly swimming lessons for all children start in Form K and they work towards recognised awards and are trained in personal survival.
 The lessons are held at Hart Leisure Centre, usually before school.
 A minibus service and parents return children to school after these lessons.
-The school performs consistently well in the English Schools Swimming Association Dolphin Trophy Events and has held several national titles in recent years.
-In 2009 The Grey House was featured on the BBC following some outstanding performances in national competition.
+The school performs consistently well in the English Schools Swimming Association Events and currently holds the Dolphin Trophy for being the best small school in the country!
+This is the second time we have received this national award.

 Fixtures are organised with other schools and all children are encouraged to take part, along with participation in both national and international events in swimming, biathlon and biathle.
 Strong links exist with many outside sports clubs and a great many of our pupils extend their sporting activities in this way.